acemehadi/Instagram-Clone/README.md

-Try to clone Instagram With Django
+Try to clone Instagram With Django Just Learning Purpose